German Bank

 A Girokonto (current account) is for daily banking - receiving salary, paying bills, shopping.
 A Tagesgeldkonto (savings account) is for saving money and earning interest.
 You typically need both for complete banking services.

-Find accounts with zero monthly maintenance fees
+Many accounts are available with no monthly maintenance fee

 English Support

-Customer service available in English
+Several banks offer customer service in English